Taher1322/PES_Assignment_4/README.md

 External GPIO interrupt for switch connection </br>

 1. PD3 is configured as external gpio input interrupt.
-2. It is also configured with internal pull up resistor.
+It is configured with internal pull up resistor. </br>
-3. Rough schematic is added to repository.
+2. Circuit diagram to connect button is added in this repository. </br>

 # State Machine Representation is added in this repository </br>

-PEER REVIEW

-Performed with - Gaurang K Rane
+PEER REVIEW Performed with - Gaurang K Rane </br>

-Date & Time 10-11-2021  from 9:00 - 10:00 PM
+Date & Time 10-11-2021  from 9:00 - 10:00 PM </br>

 # Peer Feedbacks and Improvements </br>